EPCCed/PythonHPC/README.md

 * Change directory: `cd PythonHPC/code/`

-You will see a number of directories containing C, Fortran and Python examples in serial, MPI and also OpenMP (although not the latter for Python).
-We are only concerned with the Python examples.
+You will see a number of directories containing C, Fortran and Python examples in serial and MPI (and OpenMP except for Python).
+We are only concerned with the Python examples today.

 * Load the Python environment: `module load cray-python`
 * Go to the `P-SER-NP` directory for the numpy version.